GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 - QGIS Desktop 3.22 or newer
 - SAGA GIS 7.8.2 or newer

+Both programs are included in the OSGeo4W-Package

 ## How to install

-OSGeo4W entsprechend den Anweisungen <a href="https://github.com/fossgis2122/home/blob/cef5499f150e6735b5d9f61ed512bb196de57ced/docs/course_preparation.md">hier</a> installieren

-1. Download the OSGeo4W Installer from <a href="http://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe">here</a> (official link to the network-installer)
+1. Download the OSGeo4W Installer from <a href="http://download.osgeo.org/osgeo4w/v2/osgeo4w-setup.exe">here</a> (official link to the current network-installer)
-2. Run the installer.
+2. Run the installer
-3. Select Advanced Install, click through the steps and keep the default values.
+3. Select Advanced Install, click through the steps and keep the default values
 4. Stop at "Choose packages": select the following packages for installation.
 Click on "Skip" in the column "New" to select a package for installation.
-If a package is selected for installation, the version number will be shown in the column "New"
+If a package is selected for installation, the version number will be shown in the column "New":

 Section: Desktop